getcarina/getcarina.com/_posts/2016-05-10-learning-how-to-whale.md

 author: Carolyn Van Slyck <carolyn.vanslyck@rackspace.com>
 published: true
 excerpt: >
-  Jupyter is an exciting tool, empowering you to quickly get a taste for a language, API or command-line tool with its live code snippet capabilities.
-How to Whale is using it to teach people Docker, and by using Carina as a Bring Your Own Compute resource, doesn't even need to foot the bill for its users.
-Learn how How to Whale takes advantage of Carina and JupyterHub to provide an interactive sandbox for exploring Docker.
+  Learn How to Whale with JupyterHub and use Carina to provide a Bring Your Own Compute experience to users that encourages interactivity, play, and sharing.
 categories:
   - Docker
   - Swarm